Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Complete statements and examples

 In particular, for $k=0$, $\psi_{\iiv|0}(s)\equiv 1$.
 The interpretation of $\psi_{\iiv|k}(s)$ later is that it gives the $s$-cost of a set in the cover with diameter related to $k$, see Remark~\ref{rem:pressureexp}.
 Moreover, we define the sum

 This is connected to the total $s$-cost of the optimal cover, see Remark~\ref{rem:pressureexp} for additional explanation.
-To determine the critical exponent it is natural to define a pressure like quantity as the exponential growth rate of $\Psi_J(s)$, more formally,
+To determine the critical exponent it is natural to define a pressure-like quantity as the exponential growth rate of $\Psi_J(s)$, more formally,

 The probability vector $\mathbf{Q}^*_{t}\in\mathcal{P}_M$ is defined by

 It is well defined, see Lemma~\ref{lem:32}.
 Moreover, $H(\mathbf{Q}^*_{t})<\log M$ since $t>\underline{t}$.

 We regularly relate the arguments $s$ and $t$ to each other via the transformation